24 Orchestrating Recovery Scenarios

 In the **Basic Options** tab, you can configure basic recovery actions, such as whether to launch from a snapshot or image, which key pair to use, and network placement.

 Since not all instance types are available in all AWS regions, recovery of an instance type to a region where the type is unsupported may fail.
-Where the instance type is not supported yet in an AWS region, N2WS recommends configuring a supported Instance Type in the Basic Options parameters.
-See section 10.4.1.
+Where the instance type is not supported yet in an AWS region, N2W recommends configuring a supported **Instance Type** in the **Basic Options** parameters.
+See section [10.4.1](https://docs.n2ws.com/user-guide/10-performing-recovery#id-10-3-1-basic-options).

-In the Advanced Options tab for an instance, you can customize recovery target features, such as Tenancy, Shutdown Behaviour, API Termination, Auto-assign Public IP, Kernel, and RAM Disk, tags, and whether to Allow Monitoring, enable ENA, EBS Optimized, and User Data.
+In the **Advanced Options** tab for an instance, you can customize recovery target features, such as Tenancy, Shutdown Behaviour, API Termination, Auto-assign Public IP, Kernel, and RAM Disk, tags, and whether to Allow Monitoring, enable ENA, EBS Optimized, and User Data.&#x20;

 The **Recover Tags** default is to preserve the existing tags.
 To manage the recovery of tags, see section [24.3.14](#id-24-4-testing-a-recovery-scenario-2).